non-npc/OllamaLLMPythonInterface/README.md

 ## Project Goals

-Save code blocks to pages in a convenient manner.
+Save code blocks to files in a convenient manner.
 The use case for the application is someone who wants to generate applications and save the code blocks locally.
 This saves the user from having to manually copy and paste.

 ## Features